Six Nations 2024 fantasy rugby: Cheat sheet with the best tips - Yahoo Sports

 Supersub options

-One name springs to mind immediately at the thought of the ‘supersub’ bonus; that of Nolan le Garrec (9 stars).
-The scampering scrum-half is behind Maxime Lucu, yet has plundered six tries for Racing 92 in the Top 14.
-Of course, the risk is that in a tight game, as the opener against Ireland in Marseille might turn out to be, Lucu might stay on for the entire 80 minutes.
+One name springs to mind immediately at the thought of the ‘supersub’ bonus; that of Nolan le Garrec (9.2 stars).
+The scampering scrum-half has plundered six tries for Racing 92 in the Top 14.
+He added spark upon replacing Maxime Lucu against Ireland, introducing himself with a jackal turnover to score 5 points.
+His returns will surely improve as and when France do so as a collective.

 Engine men

 One point per tackle, as opposed to one every five tackles as other rugby games have awarded, makes the defensive grafters more valuable.
-Michele Lamaro (11 stars) is worth considering, here.
-The output of Grégory Alldritt (17 stars) is always enormous, as well, and is unlikely to subside with the captaincy of France.
+Michele Lamaro (11.2 stars) is worth considering, here.
+Italy’s skipper completed 19 tackles against England, scoring well enough to enhance his value despite a trip to the sin bin late on.
+The output of Grégory Alldritt (17.5 stars) is always enormous, as well, and is unlikely to subside with the captaincy of France.